 This Outdoor Herbivore Review aligns with my ongoing attempt to find healthy dehydrated camping meals that are affordable and easy to make.
 I will eventually learn to use my own food dehydrator for camping and backpacking food, but time is currently a constraint.
-Until I learn how to dehydrate my own food, I’m always on the hunt for healthy dehydrated and freeze dried foods.
+Until I learn how to dehydrate my own food, I’m always on the hunt for healthy, dehydrated, freeze-dried foods.

-- Plant Based – This year I’ve made an effort to eat more plant based foods, and less animal proteins.
-My goal was general health, but also to reduce weight and joint pain.
+- Plant-Based – This year, I’ve made an effort to eat more plant-based foods and fewer animal proteins.
+My goal was general health but also to reduce weight and joint pain.
 I am very happy to report that I achieved all of the above!

 - Lower Sodium – I’ve always loved salt!
 You will see me shaking even before tasting.
 Recently, having passed the big 50 mark, I’ve decided to dial back some of my bad habits, and excess salt is one of those.

-- Price – Price is always a consideration, and these meals vary a good bit in their price points.
+- Price – Price is always a consideration, and these meals vary greatly in their price points.

-- Great Taste – With no salt, taste becomes more important, so the use of other ingredients is a plus.
+- Great Taste – With no salt, taste becomes more critical, so using other ingredients is a plus.

 Dehydrated Food Manufacturers Reviewed

-I’ve tried A LOT of different camping food over the years, and have never found any that made me go WOW!
+I’ve tried A LOT of different camping food over the years and have never found any that made me go WOW!
 For this article, I looked at some of the smaller manufacturers.
-I chose to review Chili, or a similar type meal, since it seems every company has this dehydrated or freeze dried meal.
+I chose to review Chili or a similar meal type since every company has this dehydrated or freeze-dried meal.
 Below is how they stacked up.
-Side note – I reviewed a few small companies that were out of stock, or had no comparable products for comparison.
+Side note – I reviewed a few small companies that were out of stock or had no comparable products for comparison.
 I removed these from the list.

 Based on data I could easily obtain, I chose Outdoor Herbivore for my next hike.
-It was a small company that ticked off most everything I wanted, and a few more criteria I had not considered before looking at options.
-The only drawback was the amount of sodium, but this was offset by some of the other positive attributes like calories, organic ingredients, price point, etc.
+It was a small company that ticked off almost everything I wanted and a few more criteria I had not considered before looking at options.
+The only drawback was the amount of sodium, which was offset by some other positive attributes like calories, organic ingredients, price point, etc.